drlsn/gwent-clone-api-doc/README.md

 ### Initial Qualities

 &nbsp;&nbsp;&nbsp;&nbsp; This is going a huge part of this project.
-On the other hand I could just start coding right now, without planning off the top of my head and it would probably give some effects, but I wouldn't have much control on the quality of the project.
+On the other hand I could just start coding right now, without planning, off the top of my head and it would probably give some effects, but I wouldn't have much control on the quality of the project.
 Maybe if the time was a problem, then sure, there is always a trade off, better quality = more time spent.
 But, what do I even mean by quality though?
 I'll try to explore this topic a bit in this section, but I'll leave details for later.

 &nbsp;&nbsp;&nbsp;&nbsp; First of all, as the biggest influence I'll use [ISO Standard 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
 I am going to use it in a rather pragmatic way and modify it for own needs.

 ![ISO Standard 25010](images/iso-25010.png)

 &nbsp;&nbsp;&nbsp;&nbsp; There is many things to explain here.
 I am obviously not going to cover every single item from the list.
-I'll choose many of them and try to organize it in a more understandable for me way and also, based information available through the web, define what it really means.
-Actually, meanings I'm going to give it might somewhat differ from other definitions, because I'll be leaning towards a pragmatic use of it.
-The key is to learn how improve the quality of code and other resources and have a measurable, preferably automated way of control over it.
+I'll choose some of them and try to organize it in a more understandable for me way and based information available through the web.
+Actually, definitions I'm going to give it might be simpler and more pragmatic.
+The key is to learn how to effectivelly measure the quality of a software and other resources in an automated way.

-Items (code, net, assets, data, ?? systems scopes ??)
+&nbsp;&nbsp;&nbsp;&nbsp; It is important to take multiple parts into consideration:
+- code,
+- networks
+- static assets (graphics, fonts, texts etc.)
+- dynamic data

 based on it - qualities per items I am going to do or research next - quality per quality impacts / relations
 - select qualities prioritization - for each project should could have different,